 For example, Gympass is a wellness platform that offers one membership for multiple fitness locations.
 The following picture shows their pricing tiers, with the price increasing along with the number of amenities customers can use.

 However, big corporations with large numbers of subscribers are not the only ones benefiting from this model.
+Classic businesses like satellite tv packages apply this model consistently.

 Even local gyms or health clubs can use it to make billing easier for their customers.
 In other words, you don’t need many subscribers for recurring payments to work; you need regular customers.